chonchonj23/BikeShare_AutoGluon/README.md

-# BikeShare_AutoGluon
+## Project description
-Use AutoGluon to predict Bike Sharing Demand
+In this project, AutoGluon has been used to build a Machine Learning Model to predict demand for bikes from bike sharing platform.

-# Kaggle Competition and data source
+## Kaggle Competition and data source
 https://www.kaggle.com/competitions/bike-sharing-demand/submissions

-# AutoGluon
+## AutoGluon
 https://auto.gluon.ai/stable/index.html